 At its inception, Air Med was the first aero-medical provider in the Gulf of Mexico with helicopters equipped like a hospital emergency room and flight paramedics.
 This vastly enhanced the safety of offshore workers and it wasn't long before Acadian also began providing contract medics to work shifts on oil installations offshore.

-The duality of these developments led to partnerships with the oil and gas companies, which in turn evolved into Safety Management Systems, Acadian’s health, safety, environmental, medical, and training service company.
+The duality of these developments led to partnerships with the oil & gas companies, which in turn evolved into Safety Management Systems, Acadian’s health, safety, environmental, medical, security and training service company.

 Today, SMS is one of the largest providers of these services in the industry and caters to an array of industrial safety needs, such as: safety and regulatory compliance training, health and wellness testing and specialized programs, and remote paramedics.

 Acadian Monitoring ServicesWhen Acadian began in the 1970s, emergency communications were primitive, at best.
-Within the next ten years, Acadian established a nationally respected dispatch center that became recognized as an industry leader in emergency communications.
+Within the next 10 years, Acadian established a nationally respected dispatch center that became recognized as an industry leader in emergency communications.

 Through the use of their state-of-the art technology, communication center, and highly trained dispatchers, Acadian Monitoring Systems was born in 1991 as Acadian On Call.
 Acadian Monitoring Services currently offers personal medical alerts, mobile monitoring, GPS tracking and fleet safety services, advanced video security services, access control, security monitoring, and telehealth monitoring through three, highly sophisticated call centers.